-The overwhelming majority (79.23%, n = 91) of CHS participants were classified as being overweight or obese.
-In addition, 53% of those tested had blood pressure readings consistent with hypertension.
-Though participants may not be fasting prior to the blood glucose and total cholesterol tests, which can skew the interpretation of the results as treatment strategies are based on fasting cholesterol levels, it is http://nccd.cdc.gov/STATESystem/rdPage.aspx?rdReport=OSH\STATE.Highlights&rdRequestForwarding=Form&rd DashboardTabs=HLR\TOB\Adult still worth noting that many participants had results that warrant concern regardless of their fasting status.
-Thirteen participants had high total cholesterol, 32 had blood glucose levels falling within a prediabetes range, and 20 had glucose levels considered to be of a diabetic level (see Table 5).
+The overwhelming majority (75%, n = 78) of CHS participants were classified as being overweight or obese2.
+In addition, 55% of those tested had blood pressure readings consistent with hypertension3.
+Though participants may not be fasting prior to the blood glucose and total cholesterol tests, which can skew the interpretation of the results as treatment strategies are based on fasting cholesterol levels, it is still worth noting that many participants had results that warrant concern regardless of their fasting status.
+Seven participants had high total cholesterol4, less than five individuals had blood glucose levels falling within a pre-diabetes range or diabetic range (random blood glucose > 140) (see Table 5)5.